Built a self-serve tool for partners to manage expiring content, cutting manual work and fueling Go1’s path to 5 Billion learners

 Strong curation or partner vetting is essential for meeting regulatory requirements and maintaining learner trust.

-Enhances learner engagement by leveraging data such as job roles, skill levels, and behavioural history to surface relevant content.
-Platforms that support intelligent recommendations reduce friction in the learning journey and improve outcomes by aligning content with individual and organisational goals.
+Enhances learner engagement by leveraging data such as job roles, skill levels, and behavioural history to surface relevant content, intelligent recommendations reduce friction in the learning journey and improve outcomes by aligning content with individual and organisational goals.

 Adaptable licensing models—such as per-user, per-course, or usage-based pricing